Specialist routing¶

 T4: Dimension enrichment¶

-The dimension specialist extracts Width, Height, Rough Opening Measurements, and other dimensional values from item card diagrams and detail drawings in image context.
+The dimension specialist extracts Width, Height, Rough Opening Measurements, Glass Arrangement Configuration, and other dimensional values from item card diagrams and detail drawings in image context.
 It matches drawings to schedule rows via type marks or labels.
+Panel layout data (panel heights, types, counts) is extracted into the Glass Arrangement Configuration column rather than Special Notes.

 T5: Multi-label enrichment¶